MASTERING THE ADMISSION PROCESS

 No matter what country, study programme or school you will decide to apply for, please consider the following: be realistic, do not underestimate the entrance tests and interview, do not put rankings over compatibility, don’t apply to schools that you’d not wish to really consider for a place.

 Knowing the child strengths and weaknesses, the academic profile, the environment in which she/he has the highest chances to perform, the favourite activities, the personal preferences and compatibility with a type of school or another will help you to better understand what schools you should consider.
 Add the career path, university destination and financial information to have a better picture.

 Choose the study programme, type of school and country which best suit your child’s profile and aspirations.

 Check the entry requirements and application deadlines, schedule a school visit and find the best match.

-School records may or may not reflect the real academic profile, especially when considering entrace exams in different educational system and schools.
+School records may or may not reflect the real academic profile, especially when considering entrance exams in different educational system and schools.
 Pretesting the child offers valuable information about the academic level and it gives the child the possibility to become familiar with examination conditions.

 Each school has its own list of requested documents.
-Besides the translated school records, passport copy, teacher’s reference, personal statement, and so on, some schools may ask to receive a specific pre-test results (e.g. ISEB, UKiset) with the admission documents.
-Be sure you submit all of them prior the deadlines.
+Besides the translated school records, passport copy, teacher’s reference, personal statement, and so on, some schools may ask to receive specific pre-test results (e.g. ISEB, UKiset) with the admission documents.
+Be sure you submit all of them prior to the deadlines.
 A non-refundable application fee is required by each school.

 There are different entrance tests for those who would like to apply for a scholarship.